 Welcome Nurse Anesthesia students!

-This page provides you with links to nurse anesthesia library resources.
+This page provides you with links to Snell Library's nurse anesthesia resources.
 Click on the tabs below for article databases, e-books, e-journals and drug information resources for nurse anesthesia research.

 Looking for articles but not sure where to start?
-For articles describing primary research, written by experts in the field, try the nursing and medical databases listed below.
+For primary research articles, written by experts, try the databases listed below.

 The brief videos below will help you develop your research question, choose keywords and offer tips for improving your search results!